edsu/spn-probe/README.md

-A little utility to run from cron to save a given page in Internet Archive's Save Page Now for use as trace data.
+A utility to run from cron to save a given timestamped URL in Internet Archive's Save Page Now for use as trace data.
 Here is a sample crontab to that will run every 12 hours, and save the response to the data subdirectory: